-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 “I don’t know if this is gonna work because we’re really not allowed to sluice other ground on Tony’s property but, at this point, we’ve got nothing left to lose.”

-Last week, Parker spent a half million dollars buying property in order to avoid Tony’s land, yet, they still appear unable to avoid driving right by the Beets family.
+Last week, Parker spent a half million dollars buying property in order to avoid Tony’s land, yet they still appear unable to avoid driving right by the Beets family.
 Monica and Minnie are filmed observing Ashley Youle, Parker’s Aussie girlfriend, speedily drive her truck past them.

 Add to all of that, Big Red’s bearings are burning and eventually start a fire, which surprises the Schnabel crew.